mehdee81/Identity-recognition-from-the-iris/README.md

 # Identity Recognition from the Iris

-This project is about artificial identity recognition from the iris.
-I trained three Siamese CNN(Convolutional neural network) with PyTorch.
+This project is about identity recognition from the iris.
+I trained two Siamese CNN(Convolutional neural network) with PyTorch.

 ## Dataset Source
 You can access the dataset source with this [link: [mmu-iris-dataset]](https://www.kaggle.com/datasets/naureenmohammad/mmu-iris-dataset).